-Now we can walk by and say ‘hi’, without any problems.
+Now we can walk by and say ‘hi,’ without any problems.
 Sometimes it still hurts a bit, but the way he acts and stands in life is just not for me.
-I want somebody who want to fight for me, somebody strong enough.
+I want somebody who wants to fight for me, somebody strong enough.
 Because he was my first love, I did not have any comparison.
-Now I know, that there are nicer and stronger guys then my ex.
+Now I know, that there are nicer and stronger guys than my ex.

-What I want to say is that closure is really important.
+What I want to say is that closure is crucial.
 For me, this was the conversation.
-Everybody has to find their own closure.
+Everybody has to find their closure.
 Breaking the no-contact rule is only a good thing if your only goal is closure, not getting back together or getting answers.
 It has to be closure for YOU.

 Apart from closure, distraction is a good thing.
-Go do sports, or go traveling.
+Do sports, or go traveling.
 Just do not run away from your pain, like I did in France.
 It will catch up and affect you even harder later.

 I have become a more confident and strong person from this experience and now see it just as something everybody has to get through sometimes in life.
 I do not have a new boyfriend yet, but I am starting to enjoy being single again.